 - 2-ounce spray bottle

 - 5 drops rosemary essential oil

-- Add conditioner to the spray bottle (or 3 depending on size of bottle) and fill the rest of the bottle warm water.
+- Add conditioner to 2-ounce spray bottle and fill the rest of the bottle warm water.

 - Shake to mix well and dissolve the conditioner.
 Add rosemary essential oil and shake again.